aditya-konarde/ansible-role-openstack-certification/README.md

 An Ansible role to automate the certification process

+Forked from the redhat-cip team's ansible-role-openstack-certification and modified to work for qa environment as well

 ## Pre-requisites

 In order to fully understand the content of this ansible role, one needs to be